 \section{Benchmark Construction}

-We construct LH-Bench from expert-designed workflows and enterprise-representative artifacts.
-Each task includes (i) environment state (e.g., a \texttt{.fig} file or a data room of sources), (ii) an expert-authored rubric mapping to skills, and (iii) verifiers over intermediate and final artifacts.
+We construct LH-Bench from expert workflows and enterprise-representative artifacts.
+Every task includes (i) environment state, such as a \texttt{.fig} file or a data room of sources; (ii) expert-authored skills and rubrics; and (iii) verifiers over intermediate and final artifacts.